kopia/kopia/site/content/docs/Getting started/_index.md

 }
 ```

-### Cache
+##### Cache

 For better performance, Kopia maintains local cache directory where most-recently used blocks are stored.
-You can examine the cache by using:
+You can examine the cache by using [`kopia cache info`](../reference/command-line/advanced/cache-info/):

 ```
 $ kopia cache info